-Overview - LODVisualization allows to connect different datasets, different data analysis and different visualizations according to the LDVM in a dynamic way.
+Overview - LODVisualization.
+LODVisualization allows to connect different datasets, different data analysis and different visualizations according to the LDVM in a dynamic way.
 These visualizations allow users to obtain an overview of RDF datasets and realize what the data is about: their main types, properties, etc. In LODVisualization users can enter or select a SPARQL endpoint and select the graphs to visualize (first step of LDVM model).
 Then, the compatibility between analyzers and datasets is checked in order to determine which of them are available (second step).
 Once the analyzer has been executed, the results are stored into a visual abstraction, which corresponds to the third step of the model.
 Finally, users can visualize the results using different visualizers depending on their compatibility (fourth step).
-Our implementation includes analysis such as the class hierarchy, property hierarchy, SKOS concepts hierarchy, properties connecting two classes, etc. The results can be visualized using techniques such as tables, treemaps, charts, maps, etc. Since being based on the LDVM, LODVisualization is easy to extend with additional analysis and visualization techniques.
+Our implementation includes analysis such as the class hierarchy, property hierarchy, SKOS concepts hierarchy, properties connecting two classes, etc. The results can be visualized using techniques such as tables, treemaps, charts, maps, etc. Since being based on the LDVM, LOD-Visualization is easy to extend with additional analysis and visualization techniques.
 Figure 4 shows a treemap with the DBpedia class hierarchy generated with LODVisualization.
-LODVisualization was integrated with Payola to provide users with easy transition between the two levels of visualization details.
-When exploring a dataset, there is a link provided that transfers all relevant information (SPARQL endpoint, graphs, classes, properties) to Payola and lets users continue analyzing data in Payola.
+LODVisualization is developed using Google App Engine (GAE), a cloud computing platform for developing and hosting web applications on Google's infrastructure.
+The frontend is developed using HTML, CSS and JavaScript, while the backend is implemented in Python.
+Most visual-